top of page

 “Thank you for coming with us today, Sir Gilbert,” Nina said, walking a respectful step behind the elderly knight.

 “I’m more than capable,” Sir Gilbert replied, tapping his cane sharply against the cobblestones.
-“A few gray hairs don’t mean I’m ready for the grave yet.”
+“A few gray hairs doesn’t mean I’m ready for the grave yet.”

 Charlotte laughed under her breath.
-“You still move faster than some of the younger knights.”
+“You move faster than some of the younger knights.”

-“Troublemakers, the lot of them,” Gilbert huffed.
+“Troublemakers, a lot of them,” Gilbert huffed.
 “They still need seasoning.
 Ever since the queen vanished, we’ve had too few swords to spare.”

 He said no more.
 He didn’t have to.